-FIFA says UEFA’s proposed handball changes to be assessed
+FIFA tells UEFA proposal to change handball to be assessed

 Infantino told Ceferin that his proposal has been forwarded “to the relevant teams within the FIFA administration and have requested that it be made known to IFAB and that it be presented to the relevant bodies.”

-IFAB’s technical and football advisory panels meet this month ahead of the 134th IFAB annual general meeting early next year.
+IFAB technical and football advisory panels meet this month ahead of the 134th IFAB annual general meeting early next year.
 Infantino told Ceferin he had been reliably informed that “handball as referenced in your letter will be included on the agenda.”

 “As you have correctly pointed out,” Infantino said, “our focus should not only be directed towards considering the potential of changes proposed but also towards considering the efficacy of changes made.”